Apprenticeships and work experience

 Our apprenticeship programmes are about helping talented people to get experience in local government, gain qualifications and get paid at the same time.
 They provide a great opportunity to start a new career.
 It may be your first step into the world of work, time for a change of direction or perhaps you’d like to develop your professional skills and knowledge.

-We offer apprenticeships in a variety of professions and at different levels including:
+We have recently offered apprenticeships in a variety of professions and at different levels including:

 - Housing Services

 - Parking Services

 Whichever department you are keen to work for, we are united by one aim: constantly striving to make the lives of people living, working and visiting the district better.
 If playing a part in that excites you, then one of our programmes could be right for you.

 Our programmes last for 12 months or longer, depending on the apprenticeship.
 They have lots to offer, including:

 - Valuable hands-on experience working alongside highly experienced colleagues